 - Judgment (J) vs. Perception (P): how people orient themselves to the rest of the world

-Other personality tests, like the DISC assessment, which measures Dominance, Influence, Steadiness, and Conscientiousness, groups its participants into only these four different types.
+Other personality tests, like the DISC personality test, which measures Dominance, Influence, Steadiness, and Conscientiousness, groups its participants into only these four different types.
 For example, a D-type personality is a person who is direct, assertive, and driven, whereas an S-type is regarded as sympathetic, reserved, and patient.

-Millions of people worldwide take personality tests daily for a variety of different purposes, but do the results give us the best representation of who we are?
+Millions of people worldwide take some kind of personality test daily for a variety of different purposes, but do the results give us the best representation of who we are?
 This section will go over some of the primary criticisms of these assessments and provide statistics that demonstrate where they may be unreliable.

 Because the MBTI is the most widely used and researched of all the personality tests, most of the issues here will reference that specific psychological assessment.

-For example, the tests might list two different people as introverted and extraverted, respectively, but their answers might be quite similar overall.
-Research data suggests that most people score in between the extremes, despite the test producing a polarizing result .
+For example, the personality test might list two different people as introverted and extraverted, respectively, but their answers might be quite similar overall.
+Research data suggests that most people score in between the extremes, despite the personality test producing a polarizing result .

-Should Personality Tests Be Used in Professional & Academic Environments?
+Should A Personality Test Be Used in Professional & Academic Environments?